- What are Lectins by Dr. Gundry?

 The best-known lectins are in wheat and other gluten grains; these are the ones that cause celiac disease and make non-celiac gluten sensitivity (NCGS) so widespread.
-But the other lectins, not found in grain but still dangerous to health, are concentrated in beans which is why people who give up gluten also tend to give up beans.
+But the other lectins, not found in grains but still dangerous to health, are concentrated in beans, which is why people who give up gluten also tend to give up beans.
 (Gluten and lectins aren’t found only in grains and beans; they’re also found in nuts, seeds, dairy products, tomatoes, potatoes, chocolate, and so forth.)

 Trying to avoid lectins is a tricky proposition for several reasons:

 - There is no accurate test for lectin sensitivity.
 The only way to know for sure whether you’re sensitive is to eliminate them from your diet for an extended period and see how you feel.

 - There’s no consensus on which foods contain lectins and how much lectin is too much.

 - What’s more, they’re in so many foods that a lectin-free diet would be extremely difficult to stick to, even if you wanted to go through that hassle.

 - The bottom line is that if you have digestive issues and suspect they may be related to food, eliminating lectins from your diet can’t hurt, but it isn’t likely to cure you either.

 What are the Health concerns about Lectins?